Boston-Crab/Boston-Crab/README.md

 #### > Some Projects I've Done :nerd_face: <

-During my self-taugh Python days, I've made a Pygame Tic Tac Toe and an AutoPlayRPG games.
+During my self-taught Python days, I've made a Pygame Tic Tac Toe and an AutoPlayRPG games.

 -> Down below you'll find few images and links to youtube videos for those games.
+___
 **1. Pygame Tic Tac Toe:**

    First I've created a text based just with python and naturally after that the next step,